juftin/camply/README.md

 Taking a closer look at the URL components you can see that Glacier National Park has the Recreation Area ID #2725.

-Searching deeper you might mind a place like Fish Creek Campground at a URL like https://www.recreation.gov/camping/campgrounds/232493.
-Here, we can see that this campground has a Campground ID of #232493 (and it also sits inside of Recreation Area ID #2725)
+Searching deeper into campgrounds inside of Glacier National Park you might mind a place like Fish Creek Campground at a URL like https://www.recreation.gov/camping/campgrounds/232493.
+Here, we can see that this campground has a Campground ID of #232493.

 ## Object Oriented Usage

-### Search for a recreation.gov campsite
+### Search for a Recreation.gov Campsite

 ```python
 from datetime import datetime